silenteh/container-security/02-unprivileged-with-cap.md

 ```

 As we have seen from the slides, AppArmomr is configured by default and limits the access to certain dangerous paths.
-Here an example of what can go wrong when you disable and uninstall AppArmomr.
+Here an example of what can go wrong when you disable and uninstall AppArmor.
 (This is done temporarely for this container only - needless to say NEVER EVER DO THIS EVER!)

 Try now from the container to change its hostname